 The concentration of wineries, fine dining, and West Coast vibes make for a very interesting culture in downtown Santa Barbara.
-Most wineries offer 4 to 5 tastings for around $15.
+Most wineries offer 4 to 6 tastings for around $15-$25.
 One of the most eclectic spots where you can start tasting is a neighborhood referred to as the Funk Zone.
 It’s very modern, featuring converted warehouses, graffiti murals, and other unique art pieces.
-When your taste buds need a break, take a tour of the Arts Fund Gallery.
+When your taste buds need a break, pay a visit to area boutiques and art galleries.

 If you crave a more mellow and traditional experience, head up Anacapa Street to the Presidio Neighborhood, where you will be surrounded by Spanish Colonial Revival architecture.
 There are plenty of Pinot Noir, Chardonnay and some Bordeaux wines served in this part of town.

-Definitely a must see on any Urban Wine Trail list, the Santa Barbara Winery is not only the oldest winery in the county, it practically put this area on the map as an international wine destination.
-Located in what was once an old tire shop, Oreana Winery offers a stunning array of Pinot Noir, Syrah, small batch reds and refreshing whites.
-Out on the wharf you can wander into Deep Sea Wines, which offers a stunning grenache blanc, or head out to Kunin for a spectacular sampler of the Rhone wines that Santa Barbara is known for.
+Definitely a must-see on any Urban Wine Trail list, Santa Barbara Winery is not only the oldest winery in the county, it practically put this area on the map as an international wine destination.
+Located directly on State Street amidst the downtown atmosphere, sip and savor a stunning array of Pinot Noir, Chardonnay, and Pinot Blanc from J. Wilkes Wines and other cool-climate varietals at Melville Winery.
+Out on Stearns Wharf, you can wander into Deep Sea Wines, which offers a stunning Grenache blanc, or head out to The Valley Project for a spectacular sampler of Santa Barbara County terroirs.

 There is also a burgeoning craft-brew scene in Santa Barbara, and if you have some beer drinkers in the group, a great place to make everyone happy with their stunning beer and wine selection is Corks and Crowns.

-Pick up a map and coupons at the Downtown Guest Services center, and click here to plan your trip around upcoming events.
+Pick up a map at the Downtown Visitor Center and plan your trip around upcoming events.
 Parking downtown is about $9 a day and if you plan on purchasing several bottles but not drinking much it’s worth driving so you can stash your wine in the car.
 Otherwise, we recommend checking out the list of transportation options or guided wine tours.
-The most popular time to visit Santa Barbara is during the summer, but the temperate climate and friendly locals make it a wonderful year round destination.
+The most popular time to visit Santa Barbara is during the summer, but the temperate climate and friendly locals make it a wonderful year-round destination.

 Santa Barbara culture is an interesting blend of new, laid-back traditions, and the finest quality of living.
 There’s no greater way to get to know the city than by taking a stroll along the Urban Wine Trail and mixing with the locals.
 Enjoy the avant-garde art, soak in the surfer culture, and sip a world-renowned vintage as you take it all in.